ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/services-heavy-computations.md

 ## Problem

 You have an operation which takes some time.
-Your app is sluggish oder the tab kills itsself.
+Your app is sluggish oder the tab kills itself.

 ## Solution